-More than just bacteria: The importance of microbial diversity in gut health and diseaseMarch 10th, 2014 in Diseases, Conditions, Syndromes /
+More than just bacteria: The importance of microbial diversity in gut health and diseaseMarch 10, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 The gut microbiota contains a vast number of microorganisms from all three domains of life, including bacteria, archaea and fungi, as well as viruses.
 These interact in a complex way to contribute towards both health and the development of disease—interactions that are only now being elucidated thanks to the application of advanced DNA sequencing technology in this field.

 "Using novel metagenomic approaches, scientists are at last beginning to characterize the taxonomic abundance and community relationships not only of bacteria, but also the other microbes that inhabit the gut environment,"1 says Professor Gary Wu, University of Pennsylvania, Philadelphia.
 "This exciting work is bringing us one step closer to understanding the importance of microbial diversity in intestinal health and disease and could ultimately lead to new ways of diagnosing and treating gastrointestinal (GI) disease."

 His talk was one of the topics presented at the Gut Microbiota for Health World Summit in Miami, FL, USA.
 On March 8-9, 2014, internationally leading experts discussed the latest advances in gut microbiota research and its impact on health.